 A brake is a mechanical device which inhibits motion, slowing or stopping a moving object or preventing its motion.
 The rest of this article is dedicated to various types of vehicular brakes.

 Most commonly brakes use friction between two surfaces pressed together to convert the kinetic energy of the moving object into heat, though other methods of energy conversion may be employed.
 For example regenerative braking converts much of the energy to electrical energy, which may be stored for later use.
 Other methods convert kinetic energy into potential energy in such stored forms as pressurized air or pressurized oil.
-Eddy current brakes use magnetic fields to convert kinetic energyinto electric current in the brake disc, fin, or rail, which is converted into heat.
-Still other braking methods even transform kinetic energy into different forms, for example by transferring the energy toa rotating flywheel.
+Eddy current brakes use magnetic fields to convert kinetic energy into electric current in the brake disc, fin, or rail, which is converted into heat.
+Still other braking methods even transform kinetic energy into different forms, for example by transferring the energy to a rotating flywheel.

-Brakes are generally applied to rotating axles or wheels, but may also take other forms such as the surface of a moving fluid (flaps deployed into water or air).
+C Department of mechanical engineering Brakes are generally applied to rotating axles or wheels, but may also take other forms such as the surface of a moving fluid (flaps deployed into water or air).
 Some vehicles use a combination of braking mechanisms, such as drag racing cars with both wheel brakes and a parachute, or airplanes with both wheel brakes and drag flaps raised into the air during landing.

-Since kinetic energy increases quadratically with velocity (k=mv2/2) an offeet-moving at 10 m/s has 100 times as much energy as one of the same mass moving at 1 m/s, and consequently the theoretical braking distance, when braking at the traction limit, is 100 times as long.
+Since kinetic energy increases quadratically with velocity ($k=mv^2/2$) an bbject moving at 10 m/s has 100 times as much energy as one of the same mass moving at 1 m/s, and consequently the theoretical braking distance, when braking at the traction limit, is 100 times as long.
 In practice, fast vehicles usually have significant air drag, and energy lost to air drag rises quickly with speed.
 Almost all wheeled vehicles have a brake of some sort.
 Even baggage carts and shopping carts may have them for use on a moving ramp.
-Most fixed-wing aircraft are fitted with wheel brakes onthe undercarriage.
+Most fixed-wing aircraft are fitted with wheel brakes on the undercarriage.
 Some aircraft also feature air brakes designed to reduce their speed in flight.